ConnectCalifornia logo.

 California Civil Code 789.3a establishes that landlords can turn off utilities such as water or electricity to a rental for emergencies and quick repairs only.
 Otherwise, tenants have legal protection in California from utility shutoffs by a landlord.

-Both parties should understand the regulations of utility service at a rental unit to avoid unnecessary disputes.
-I’ve compiled the information below to educate tenants and landlords on California’s rules for utility service to residential rental property.
+Both parties should understand utility service regulations at a rental unit to avoid unnecessary disputes.
+I’ve compiled this information to help tenants and landlords understand California’s rules for utility service to residential rental property.

 Permitted shutoff events Tenant resource list